-You don’t need to apply for off-campus housing before you arrive in Perth, but these tips will help you avoid some common mistakes when searching for a place to stay.
+These five tips will help you avoid some common mistakes when searching for a place to live.

 - View the property before you sign a lease.
 All off-campus accommodation is privately owned and not controlled by Curtin, so we recommend inspecting the property yourself to avoid disappointment.
 We also advise you not to sign contracts from overseas.

 - Beware of internet accommodation scams.
-To avoid getting scammed, contact our housing team or go through our accommodation partner, UniLodge.
+To avoid getting scammed, contact our Housing Advisory Service team or go through our accommodation provider, UniLodge.

 - Get the terms for a property or room in writing.
 Whether you are renting a full property or a single room, you should always have the terms in writing.
 We can provide a simple room contract if your landlord doesn’t have one.

 - Contact us.
 We can help you find the right accommodation for your circumstances.
-Email us at email@example.com with your requirements or visit us at Curtin Connect on Perth Campus.
+Contact us on +61 8 9266 4430, or email@example.com, with your requirements.
+You can also visit us at Curtin Connect on our Curtin Perth campus.

-Most new students find accommodation on the day they come to see us – we’ll even drive you to view your options.
+Many new students find accommodation on the day they come to see us – if you’re new to Perth we’ll even drive you to view your options.
 Completing the paperwork will usually take two or three days.
 It is rare for accommodation to take longer than a week.